Travel Sacred India and her holy spiritual sites including the Golden Triangle, Northern India and the Himalayas

 Spiritual Journey to India Itinerary:

 March 5th – Thursday – Day 1: Arrival in Delhi/Welcome Dinner

-Today we welcome you to Delhi, India's bustling capital city.
-Upon arrival, after you clear customs, our representative will greet you with a traditional Indian welcome and escort you to your hotel.
+Welcome to Delhi, India's bustling capital city.
+After customs, our representative will meet you with a traditional Indian welcome and escort you to your hotel.

 Overnight at the Lemon Tree Hotel.

 March 6th/7th – Friday/Saturday – Day 2/3: Darjeeling – Dhoom Gompa/Tiger Hill/Mahakal Temple

 This morning we board our flight to Bagdogra, followed by a magical drive through the beautiful, mystical Himalaya mountains, for about three hours, to reach Darjeeling, a city in the State of West Bengal, located in the Himalayas at an elevation of 6700 feet.